bluewingtitan/esp-luaworld/lua/readme.md

 ## require() and libraries

-Because overwriting the require() function comes with compromises am currently not willing to take, espnetes has it's own alternative: `use(...)`
+Because overwriting the require() function comes with compromises am currently not willing to take, lua-world has it's own alternative: `use(...)`

 require() can still be used to import other local lua files/modules.
 Modules will be searched in spiffs and on a potential sd card.